Anurag-Swarnim-Yadav/CWERepair/README.md

 **Note:** Excluding 1 Duplicate Sample.

-**TakeAway:** We have 0 perfect sample that we can use for comparision.
+**Takeaway:** We have 0 perfect sample that we can use for comparision.